 The programme will include works by Offenbach, Anderson and the Strauss family.

-The festival begins a little early, on 25 January with the Charl du Plessis Trio kicking off the celebrations with another ‘souped-up’ programme of all-time greats including works by Mozart, Bach, Beethoven, and more contemporary composers Cole Porter and Chick Corea.
+The festival begins on 25 January with the Charl du Plessis Trio kicking off the celebrations with another ‘souped-up’ programme of all-time greats including works by Mozart, Bach, Beethoven, and more contemporary composers Cole Porter and Chick Corea.

 The following day young South African composers Jesse Dreyer, Kayode Ibiayo and Conrad Asman present new commissions in collaboration with physical theatre specialist Craig Morris.
 These new works focus on bringing the JIMF theme to life, and the programme includes a discussion with the composers on the creative process.